Kennethnovikov100/notes/README.md

 Second, planning ahead is crucial.
 Before starting a new project or undertaking a large task, take the time to plan out your approach.
 Break the task down into smaller, manageable pieces, then allocate time and resources to each piece.
 Having a clear plan will ensure you stay on track and avoid getting lost in the weeds.
  <p>
 Finally, staying organized is essential.
 Use version control systems like Git to keep track of your code and collaborate with others.
 Keep your workspace clean and clutter-free, so you don't spend time searching for files or confused about where things are.
 Additionally, use task management tools like Trello or Asana to track your progress and make sure you're staying on task.

+# 2023-12-06
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.
+This means that trying to optimize code too early in the development process can lead to unnecessary complexity and bugs, and that it's better to write clear, simple code first and optimize only where necessary.